 - Which techno-/sociological questions are raised here that connect to other re:publica discourses like privacy or power structures?

-Let us make artists, activists, academics and digital communities part of the debate, and encourage policy-makers worldwide to renegotiate the concept of work to build a more sustainable and equitable future.
+Let us make artists, international activists, academics and digital communities part of the debate, and encourage policy-makers worldwide to renegotiate the concept of work to build a more sustainable and equitable future.
 We will explore the state of work as it is today, and reflect on how it may change and transform in future – within individuals, businesses and societies.

 We envision a wide range of talks, workshops, hands-on makerspace projects and artistic expressions – and of course, new media formats like robotics.
 Via the link to our Call for Participation, you can also send us your submissions for the Science Year 2018, and we will get back to you by February 2018 at the latest.
 In the meantime, you can look forward to confirmed speakers introducing themselves here.